-There are many different reasons why an application for a Partner Visa can be refused but most Partner Visa refusals fall into a few specific categories.
+There are many different reasons why an application for a Partner Visa can be refused, however most Partner Visa refusals fall into a few specific categories.

 Why does this occur?
-There are a number of reasons why a partner visa application can end up being refused.
-Just because an applicant receives a refusal does not necessarily mean that they weren’t in a genuine relationship.
-Many applicants struggle to prove their relationship and provide the necessary relationship evidence required by the criteria.
+There are a number of reasons why a partner visa application get denied.
+Applicants who have been refused for a partner visa does not necessarily mean they were not in a genuine relationship.
+Many applicants struggle to prove their relationship and provide the necessary evidences required by the criteria.
 Just showing some photographs and text messages doesn’t satisfy the requirement to show that you are in a ‘genuine and ongoing’ relationship.

 Summit Migration has put something a list of some of the key reasons why Partner Visas are refused.
 Some of the common reasons for refusal include:

 - A lack of evidence.
-This is generally the primary reason applicants fail to show sufficient evidence in their application and this will absolutely result in a Partner Visa Refusal.
-It’s required not just enough to supply a range of evidence but also to supply the right kind of evidence.
+Primarily, applicants fail to show sufficient evidence in their application and this will possibly result in a Partner Visa Refusal.
+It’s not sufficient to just provide a range of evidence but also to provide the correct types of evidence.
 You must demonstrate that your finances are shared, that your relationship is recognised by your social circle and your friends and family, you’ve had contact during times of separation, and that there have been periods of time where you’ve shared a household.
 You should not consider enough to simply supply several documents and then wait for a number of years.
 Your application should also be continually updated to show ongoing commitment.
 Keep in mind that you can only attach a fixed number of documents online via your email account so you need to know what you’re doing

 - Poor performance at the Partner Visa interview.
-In many cases, the department can request you and your partner to attend an interview to discuss your relationship.
-If you can’t answer important questions about your partner, such as their birthdate, family members, or key dates in their life, the case officer may suspect that you do not have a genuine and ongoing relationship.
+In many cases, the Department will request you and your partner to attend an interview to discuss your relationship.
+If you can’t answer important questions about your partner, such as their birth date, family members, or key dates in their life, the case officer may suspect that you do not have a genuine and ongoing relationship.
 Likewise, failure to be able to respond quickly and knowledgeably if you’re required to attend the phone interview will also likely result in a refusal.
-It used to be the Case Officers who would always issue requests if they sought further information necessary to assess the application.
+It used to be the Case Officers who would always issue requests if they sought further information will be necessary to assess the application.
 Frequently they do.
 However, this is not usually the case.
 Applicants should not take it for granted that their Case Officer will request them for outstanding documents.
-Under immigration law, a case officer is not mandated to make a request for further information.
+Under Immigration law, a case officer is not mandated to make a request for further information.
 It may be that your application is refused to outright based on the information provided.

-Many couples believe that simply because of their genuine relationship, the department will believe their application, you should consider that the case officer assessing your application is actively looking for a reason to refuse your application.
+Many couples believe that simply because their relationship is genuine, the Department will approve their application.
+You should consider that the case officer assessing your application is actively looking for a reason to refuse your application.
 If you’re not confident in the prospects of your application, we strongly suggest that you consult a professional and have your options properly assessed.